 The second period of distance learning takes place from September to April of the second year when students work independently on researching and writing a 12,000-word dissertation with one-to one support from an academic supervisor.

 Summer residential sessions in Oxford take place in July-August at the end of each academic year.
 Students choose two electives from the courses offered (see course content) and attend three weeks of intensive small group seminars for their chosen courses.
 The seminars are followed by a week of independent revision at the end of which students sit two exams.
 In addition, the first summer residence includes a week of intensive dissertation-related exercises to prepare students for independent dissertation work over the subsequent eight months.
 During the summer sessions, students also have an opportunity to attend additional lectures by some of the leading authorities and actors in the field of international human rights law.

 Students are expected to devote 15-20 hours per week to private study when not in Oxford.
-In the first year of the course, the summer comprises of five weeks of full-time residence, while in the second year it is for a shorter period of four weeks.
+The residency in the first year comprises of five weeks of full-time residence.
+The residency in the second year is four weeks long.

 The degree involves a significant commitment over two years.
-Before submitting an application, please assure that you will be able to attend the Oxford residential sessions and reserve sufficient time for your online studies.
+Before submitting an application, please ensure that you will be able to attend the Oxford residential sessions and reserve sufficient time for your online studies.
 You are encouraged to consult with your employer, colleagues and family before applying.

 The degree is assessed by coursework, examinations and a dissertation.
 The percentage weightings of each part of the course are: